UCY-LINC-LAB/fogify/docs-code/content/5G-Slicer/_index.md

 					Positioning & Mobility
 				</h4>
 				<p class="card-text text-muted">
-					Controlling the link quality,  such  as  network  latency,  bandwidth,  error  rate,  etc.,and  even  reproduce  real-world  node-to-node  and  node-to-network connection traces
+The system provides positioning provisions and can alter at runtime the entities' locations controlling in such a way the link quality, such as network latency,  bandwidth,  error rate,  etc.
 				</p>
 			</div>
 		</div>